-Reformed theology has recently become more visible and noticed, however, that was just the title while the teaching has always remained a solid part of the theological landscape.
+Reformed theology has recently become more visible and noticed, however, this teaching has always remained a solid part of the theological landscape.

-However “Reformed” among baptist has gotten a bad name cause it was associated with “covenant theology” which would teach infant baptism.
-However covenant theology and the emphasis on the Law is a form of Reformed Theology and not the composition.
+Reformed theology has sometimes received a bad name because it was associated with “covenant theology” which would teach infant baptism and places an emphasis on the Law, while Reformed Theology places a strong emphasis upon the sovereignty of God and the reign of Christ and evangelism.

 Reformed Theology stress the 5 solas..